Russian-Doom/russian-doom/CONTRIBUTING.md

-Thanks for contributing to International Doom!
+Thanks for contributing to Russian Doom!
 Whatever your contribution, whether it's code or just a bug report, it's greatly appreciated.

 The project is governed by the